Thank you Dunkin’ At Home for sponsoring this maple latte! Find our full disclosure here.

 Minnesotan’s have learned how to adapt and thrive in the ridiculous winters of MN.
 We pull on the sweaters, pour up the coffee, and on the long winter days, humor ourselves with folktales of Paul Bunyan, Babe the Blue Ox, and Paul’s wife Lucette (I know!
 Did you know he had a wife?).
 We own shirts, hats, scarves, tea towels, and more featuring their pictures; we’ve erected statues all over the state that we flock towards to take pictures with, and, in my case, I make cozy drinks named after these folk legends.
 It just helps make the MN winter a fun place.
 And gosh, we got to do a little something to deal with them, folks.
 Thanks to Dunkin’ Donuts® Bakery Series Coffee, I can stay a bit warmer this winter :).

-Today is the recipe for my Paul Bunyan latte.
+Today is the recipe for my Paul Bunyan Cinnamon and Maple Latte.

 If you don’t know, Paul Bunyan is a giant lumberjack of American folklore.
 His tall tales are all about his superhuman labors as a lumberjack and his companion Babe the Blue Ox.
 As a child, my grandparents would take us kids to Paul Bunyan Land in Brainerd, MN (raise your hand if you remember this place!) where a 27 foot Paul Bunyan would greet us by name, and we could mail postcards from his mailbox.